XiovV/Golty/README.md

   config:
 ```

 You can view these volumes with the `docker volumes` command and view further information with `docker volume inspect VOLUME_NAME`.
-[Docker Volume Docs](https://docs.docker.com/storage/volumes/)
+Further reading: [Docker Volume Docs](https://docs.docker.com/storage/volumes/)

 The port can also be changed by modifying the `ports:` item.
 By default, this is set to 8080 but if you wanted to change it to port 9000, for example, modify the docker-compose.yml to reflect the below.
 This follows the standard [docker container networking model](https://docs.docker.com/config/containers/container-networking/) of `host:container.`